 - Designing Change

-A mother of three who achieved only an 8th grade education, Neetu joined Anchal’s stitch x stitch artisan program in 2012—determined to provide a better life for her family.
-After four years of dedication and hard work, she was promoted to the role of senior artisan.
-Today, Neetu embodies a confidence and strength she never knew she had.
+A mother of three who achieved, Neetu joined Anchal’s Stitch x Stitch artisan program in 2012—determined to provide a better life for her family.
+After four years of dedication and hard work, she was promoted to the role of Senior Artisan.
+Neetu embodies a confidence and strength.

 Despite tremendous challenges, Neetu is a true leader in the community and has seen significant changes in her life since joining Anchal.
 Neetu can now provide for her family in more ways than one.
 As the primary breadwinner, Neetu’s earnings gives her family the ability to run the house, purchase food and educate her children.
 She also uses the skills she’s developed as an artisan to make beautiful clothing for her children to wear.

 In 2016, Neetu purchased a 150 square foot plot of land, a 36-inch LCD television, and also started insurance payments for her three children.
-Now, Neetu has earned enough income to purchase “luxury” items for herself that were previously out of reach.
-She owns a smartphone, can afford to buy beautiful saris and even owns several fashionable pieces of jewelry.
+Now, Neetu has earned enough income to purchase items for herself that were previously out of reach.
+She owns a smartphone, can afford to buy beautiful saris and fashionable pieces of jewelry.